 The Queen will carry out two engagements in Windsor on her 90th birthday Photo: Getty Images

-In the evening, the Queen will be accompanied by Prince Philip, Duchess of Cornwall at a beacon lighting ceremony to celebrate her milestone birthday.
+In the evening, the Queen will be accompanied by Prince Philip, Prince Charles and the Duchess of Cornwall at a beacon lighting ceremony to celebrate her milestone birthday.

 Her Majesty will light the principal beacon and a further 1,000 beacons will be lit across the U.K. and worldwide in honor of the Queen's 90th birthday.
 Members of the Army Cadet Force will even take beacons to the top of the four highest peaks in the United Kingdom – Ben Nevis, Scotland; Mount Snowdon, Wales; Scafell Pike, England, and Slieve Donard, Northern Ireland.